 - Contribute to small group and individual writing assignments, and contribute resources, references, images, figures for posting to the related website.

 - To optimize workshop outcomes, participants are encouraged to participate in all workshop activities, including pre-workshop preparations, scheduled workshop sessions, online discussions and small group work, and follow-on activities.

 All travel expenses and accommodations will be covered by our grant from the National Science Foundation.

-This workshop is funded through the National Science Foundation Division of Earth Sciences, Grant Number: XX-XXXXX.
-Additional support comes from related grants from the National Science Foundation National Nanotechnology Coordinated Infrastructure program.
+This workshop is funded through the National Science Foundation from the Division of Earth Sciences and from related grants from the National Science Foundation National Nanotechnology Coordinated Infrastructure program.
 Contributing projects are the Montana Nanotechnology Facility (MONT, Montana State University; NSF Grant 1542210), and Virginia Tech National Center for Earth and Environmental Nanotechnology Infrastructure (NanoEarth; NSF Grant 1542100).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.